Nitrosomonas: Genome

-Genome sequencing of Nitrosomonas species has been important for understanding the ecological role of these bacteria.
+Genome sequencing of Nitrosomonas species is important for understanding the ecological role of these bacteria.

-Among the various species of Nitrosomonas that are known today, the complete genomes of N. ureae strain Nm10, N. europaea, and Nitrosomonas sp.
-Is79 has been sequenced.
+Among the various species of Nitrosomonas known today, the complete genomes of N. ureae strain Nm10, N. europaea, and Nitrosomonas sp.
+Is79 have been sequenced.

 Ammonia-oxidation genes

-The presence of the genes for ammonia oxidation characterizes all these species.
+The presence of genes for ammonia oxidation characterizes all these species.
 The first enzyme involved in the ammonia oxidation process is ammonia monooxygenase (AMO), which is encoded by the amoCAB operon.
-The AMO enzyme catalyzes the oxidation from NH_{3} (ammonia) to NH_{2}OH (hydroxylamine).
+The AMO enzyme catalyzes the oxidation of NH_{3} (ammonia) to NH_{2}OH (hydroxylamine).
 The amoCAB operon contains three different genes: amoA, amoB, and amoC.
-While N. europaea possesses two copies of the genes, N. sp.
+While N. europaea possesses two copies of these genes, N. sp.
 Is79 and N. ureae strain Nm10 have three copies.

 The second enzyme involved in the process of ammonia oxidation is hydroxylamine oxidoreductase (HAO), encoded by the hao operon.
-This enzyme catalyzes the oxidation from NH_{2}OH to NO, a highly reactive radical intermediate that can be partitioned into the main products of the ammonia oxidation process: N_{2}O, a potent greenhouse gas, and NO_{2}^{-}, a form of nitrogen more bioavailable for crops, but that conversely washes away from fields faster.
-The hao operon contains different genes such as haoA, which encodes for the functional cytochrome c subunit, cycA, which encodes for cytochrome c554, and cycB, which encodes for quinone reductase.
-These genes are present in different amounts of copies in various species; for instance, in Nitrosomonas sp.
+This enzyme catalyzes the oxidation of NH_{2}OH to NO, a highly reactive radical intermediate that can be partitioned into the main products of the ammonia oxidation process: N_{2}O, a potent greenhouse gas, and NO_{2}^{-}, a form of nitrogen more bioavailable for crops, but which conversely washes away from fields faster.
+The hao operon contains different genes such as haoA, which encodes for the functional cytochrome c subunit; cycA, which encodes for cytochrome c554; and cycB, which encodes for quinone reductase.
+These genes are present in different numbers of copies in various species; for instance, in Nitrosomonas sp.
 Is79 there are only three copies, while in N. ureae there are four.

 Denitrification genes

 The discovery of genes that encode for enzymes involved in the denitrification process includes the first gene, nirK, which encodes for a nitrite reductase with copper.
-This enzyme catalyzes the reduction form NO_{2} (nitrite) to NO (nitric oxide).
+This enzyme catalyzes the reduction from NO_{2}^{-} (nitrite) to NO (nitric oxide).
 While in N. europaea, N. eutropha, and N. cryotolerans, nirK is included in a multigenetic cluster, in Nitrosomonas sp.
 Is79 and N. sp.
 AL212, it is present as a single gene.
-A high expression of the nirK gene was found in N.ureae, and this has been explained with the hypothesis that the NirK enzyme is also involved in the oxidation of NH_{2}OH in this species.
+A high expression of the nirK gene was found in N. ureae, and this has been explained with the hypothesis that the NirK enzyme is also involved in the oxidation of NH_{2}OH in this species.
 The second gene involved in denitrification is norCBQD, which encodes a nitric-oxide reductase that catalyzes the reduction from NO (nitric oxide) to N_{2}O (nitrous oxide).
 These genes are present in N. sp.
-AL212, N.cryotolerans, and N. communis strain Nm2.
+AL212, N. cryotolerans, and N. communis strain Nm2.
 In Nitrosomonas europaea, these genes are included in a cluster.
 These genes are absent in N. sp.
 Is79 and N. ureae.
-Recently, it was found that the norSY gene encodes for a nitric-oxide reductase with copper in N. communis strain Nm2 and Nitrosomonas AL212.
+Recently, it was found that the norSY gene encodes for a nitric-oxide reductase with copper in N. communis strain Nm2 and Nitrosomonas sp.
+AL212.